Drug use: social harm

 Key points:

-Recorded drug offence data from 2013/14 to 2022/23 at the local authority level are now available within the published tables.
+Recorded drug offence data from 2014/15 to 2023/234at the local authority level are now available within the published tables.

 Key points:

-- In 2022/23, the Scotland rate of recorded drug crime for possession was 41 crimes per 10,000 population.
-Local authority area rates of recorded drug crimes for possession ranged from 72 crimes per 10,000 population in Glasgow City to 13 crimes per 10,000 in East Renfrewshire and Angus (Table 4).
+- In 2023/24, the rate of recorded drug possession offences for Scotland was 39 per 10,000 population.
+Local authority area rates ranged from 74 offences per 10,000 population in Glasgow City to 16 offences per 10,000 in East Renfrewshire and Angus (Table 4).

 The Scottish Government Justice Department has published the statistics release Homicide in Scotland 2022/23 (Tables).